New Sudan school year postponed for two months

 A lot of school buildings have been damaged by the heavy rainfall and floods this year, Education Minister Mohamed El Amin El Tom said at a press conference.

-The Ministry of Finance stays committed to free education and the provision of meals at schools.
+The Ministry of Finance stays committed to free education and the provision of meals at schools, he added.

 The authorities in El Gezira reported that 4,850 students did not appear on the first day.
 4,023 were absent on the second day.

 The Ministry of Education in Northern State stated that six per cent of the students did not appear.
 Secondary School Administrative Assistant in Northern State Seifeldin Mohamed said that the main reason is the lengthy period of time between the last lessons and the present exams.

 In North Kordofan 1,067 students did not take part in the examinations.
 Abdelwahid Hamedelneel, Director of the North Kordofan Ministry of Education, attributed the absence not only to the long period of time since the last lessons, but also to growing poverty.
 Students are searching for jobs, also in the mining areas, he said.

 The North Darfur Ministry of Education reported that 1,864 students were absent.
 The spokesman for the North Darfur Examinations Committee, Abdelaziz Jibril, attributed the absence to the cancellation of extra lessons and the traditional study camps because of the coronavirus pandemic.

 “Also, students are tending farms or graze their family’s herds during the rainy season [from May/June to September], while sheer poverty forced others to do odd jobs, leave to work in the gold mines, or join the army or the RSF militia,” he said.